MetaMask/metamask-docs/snaps/features/custom-evm-accounts/create-companion-dapp.md

 ### 3. Call Keyring API methods

-You can now use the [`KeyringSnapRpcClient`](../../reference/keyring-api/classes/KeyringSnapRpcClient.md) to invoke Keyring API methods on your Snap.
+You can now use the `KeyringSnapRpcClient` to invoke [Keyring Client API](../../reference/keyring-api/client-api/index.md) methods on your Snap.

-For example, to call [`keyring_listAccounts`](../../reference/keyring-api/classes/KeyringSnapRpcClient.md#listaccounts):
+For example, to call [`keyring_listAccounts`](../../reference/keyring-api/client-api/index.md#keyringlist_accounts):

 ```typescript
 const accounts = await client.listAccounts();